Measuring Perceptual Color Differences of Smartphone Photographs: Experiments

-\textbf{Performance on Color Patch Datasets.} We further test CD-Net on the COM Dataset \cite{luo2001ciede2000}, which is accumulated by the CIE Technical Commission 1-47 and used in the development and performance testing of CIEDE2000 formula \cite{luo2001ciede2000}.
-It is a combination of four reliable color patch datasets, \ie, BFD-P \cite{luo2001ciede2000}, RIT-DuPont \cite{berns1991rit-dupont}, Leeds \cite{kim1997leeds}, and Witt \cite{witt1999witt}.
-For fair comparison of the methods intended for color pairs and natural images, we convert the color pairs in CIE XYZ values to $128\times128$ homogeneous color patches.
-Table \ref{tab:color_patch_comparision} lists the comparison results of the CD-Net against state-of-the-art measures in Table \ref{tab:comparision}.
-We find that CD-Net performs much better than CIELAB on the COM Dataset, despite not exposed to color patch data for training.
+Table \ref{tab:color_patch_comparision} lists the comparison results of CD-Net against the competing methods.
+We find that CD-Net performs better than CIELAB on the COM dataset, despite not exposed to color patch data during training.
 This indicates that the high-dimensional ``color space'' learned directly from image pairs in SPCD seems to be more perceptually uniform than CIELAB, showing the promise of the proposed SPCD dataset in facilitating color research.
-As expected, our method underperforms CIEDE2000 on the COM Dataset, since the latter was derived by deliberately fitting these datasets.
-Overall, CD-Net shows better generalizability in comparison to knowledge-driven and data-driven image-based CD methods, supporting the simple design philosophy of CD-Net. \\ \textbf{Empirical Verification as a Proper Metric.} As previously discussed, CD-Net is a proper metric in the transformed space, and it remains to be seen whether CD-Net is (or behaves like) a proper metric in RGB space.
+As expected, our method underperforms CIEDE2000 on the COM dataset, since the latter is derived by deliberately fitting these datasets.
+Overall, CD-Net shows better generalizability compared to image-based CD methods, supporting its simple design philosophy. \\ \textbf{Empirical Verification as a Proper Metric.} As previously discussed, CD-Net is a proper metric in the transformed space, and it remains to be seen whether CD-Net is (or behaves like) a proper metric in RGB space.
 The non-negative and symmetric properties are immediately apparent from Eq. \eqref{eq:mds}.
-We empirically probe the identity of indiscernibles (\ie, $\varDelta E(x,y) = 0 \Longleftrightarrow x = y$) through the task of reference image recovery \cite{ding2021comparison}.
-Given a RGB image $x$ and an initial image $y$, we try to recover $x$ by solving
+We empirically probe the identity of indiscernibles (\ie, $\varDelta E(x,y) = 0 \Longleftrightarrow x = y$) through the task of reference image recovery~\cite{ding2021comparison}.
+Given an RGB image $x$ and an initial image $y$, we try to recover $x$ by solving